Department of Justice (DOJ) Mandates :

 2020

-ADA Closing Letters from U.S. Attorney (Connecticut, 2020): Federal Interpretation of CGM Monitoring as a Reasonable Accommodation
+ADA Closing Letters from U.S. Attorney: Federal Interpretation of CGM Monitoring as a Reasonable Accommodation

 In 2020 the DOJ required four school districts to remote monitor alerts transmitted from the continuous glucose monitors (cgms) of students with T1D.
 In order to remain compliant with Americans with Disabilities Act they agreed to remote monitor cgms, train staff, and provide the device.